In a nutshell.

 Here are some of the changes you'll expect over the coming months:

-We will become more specialized and our work will be narrowly focused on brand communications for independent micro and small enterprises (including community non-profits and grassroots organizations).
+We have become more specialized and our work is now narrowly focused on brand communications and public relations for independent artists, crafters, makers, and DIYers in Northwestern Oregon.
 We are no longer putting ourselves out as a "marketing agency," since it implies something a lot broader and beyond the scopes of our services -- and more importantly, we really don't believe in "marketing," which has become too much of attracting more people and money at all costs and means.

-Our entrepreneurship education program, the Micro-Revolution Academy, will resume in October for the fall term.
+Our entrepreneurship education program, Creative Liberation Lab (formerly Micro-Revolution Academy), will resume in October for the fall term.
 However, in order to serve more students efficiently while cutting costs, we will be moving our programs online.
 We are still open to bringing in-person classes to community organizations and such, however.

-- As an extension of our focus on brand communications, we are also launching service packages for general consumers who are interested in transforming their lives through a reclaiming and mastery of their own life narratives and self-images.
+- As an extension of our focus on brand communications, we also began service packages for general consumers who are interested in transforming their lives through a reclaiming and mastery of their own life narratives and self-images.
 We anticipate a significant growth in this new area of business.

 We thank you for your continuing support and prayers.